Follow Us On

 Michael Garfield has served as director of the Ecology Center since 1993.
 He has led grassroots advocacy campaigns to raise over $100 million in public funds for land preservation.

-Beverly Ghesquiere, elected to the board in 2011, coordinates financial and human resources at Dawn Farm in Ann Arbor, which provides drug and alcohol treatment for both residential and outpatient clients.
+Beverly Ghesquiere, elected to the board in 2011, is retired after a career in management in corporations and non-profit organizations.
 Ghesquiere earned a bachelor’s degree in English from Bryn Mawr College and an MBA in accounting and finance from the University of Chicago.
 Ghesquiere’s mother was involved in the earliest days of the Ecology Center, and “we were raised with an environmental conscience.”

 Christine Green has practiced law in Washtenaw County for more than 25 years, specializing in civil rights, employment discrimination, wrongful termination and personal injury.
 Green also has served Scio Township in a number of roles since her election to the township board of trustees in 2008.
 Green earned her bachelor’s degree and law degree, with honors, from the University of Michigan.